Brennen-Hill/multi-agent-sequential-learning-combating-adversarial-procedural-generation/README.md

-# multi-agent sequential learning combating adversarial proceduralgeneration
+# multi-agent sequential learning combating adversarial procedural generation

 We were inspired by the game plants versus zombies.
 We built a board with ten lanes, each 30 tiles long.